 The aim of the present study was to compare the services at the community SRH and the hospital in terms of safety of outpatient EMA and patient satisfaction with information provided about abortion.
-We therefore conducted (a) a review of the computerised databases of women who had an outpatient EMA from each site for outcome of the procedure and unscheduled contact (in person visit or telephone contact) with the service for a complication or concern related to the EMA and (b) an anonymous self-completed survey of women attending both services about satisfaction with the quality of information about abortion provided at the assessment clinics.
+We therefore conducted (a) a review of the computerised databases of women who had an outpatient EMA from each site for outcome of the procedure and unscheduled contact (in person visit or telephone contact) with the service for a complication or concern related to the EMA and (b) an anonymous self-completed survey of women attending both services about satisfaction with the assessment clinics.